I grew up in LaGrange, Illinois. It was a good place to grow up.

 Strangest thing I’ve ever done: jump out of a perfectly good airplane (with a parachute).
 Six times.
 Enough to know there were better ways (for me) to have fun.

-Better ways to have fun: cooking dinner for family and friends, watercolor painting, mosaics, traveling, listening to the rain while I’m reading, birdwatching.
+Better ways to have fun: cooking dinner for family and friends, Chicago theater, the Cubs, traveling, listening to the rain while I’m reading. … I hope I’m nowhere near finished finding favorites.

 Favorite places: The Hebrides; Shetland; County Galway, Ireland; Helsinki, Finland.
 Chicago.

-Music: Runrig, Beethoven (especially that 7th Symphony), Tom Paxton, the Beatles, Neil Young
+Music: Runrig (If you’ve never heard them, check them out.
+Scottish Celtic rock), Beethoven (especially that 7th Symphony), Tom Paxton, the Beatles, Neil Young

 Tradition: My brother, Bruce, and I have been alternately gifting each other the same piece of coal every year for about 25 years.
 Gets harder and harder to come up with a clever delivery system.
 If we keep at this long enough, one year one of us will get a diamond.